 What type of platform should you choose?

 As a beginner freelancer, you would feel inclined to register on a traditional freelancing platform.
-However, you should know that platforms like fiverr and Upwork have huge fees.
+However, you should know that platforms like Fiverr and Upwork have huge fees.
 The two leaders in the freelancing space both take a 20% commission per gig, which is huge for a beginner freelancer.

 There is an alternative, though.
-Now that the crypto space is having a moment, the workforce industry is an early adopter of blockchain technology and there are some major benefits in this global movement.
+Now that the crypto space is having a moment, the workforce industry is an early adopter of blockchain technology and there are some major benefits to this global movement.
 Especially for freelancers with a taste for digital transformation and an eye for innovation.